YathuNK/SearhEngine_TamilSongsLyric/README.md

 # Search Engine Application for Tamil Song Lyrics
-Search application uses text corpus of metaphors with 100 unique songs.
+Elasticsearch search application with text corpus of metaphors with 100 unique songs.

 ## Example item from the text corpus